maxpou/maxpou.fr/content/pages/uses/uses.md

 ![laptop picture](./laptop.jpeg)

 - MacBook Pro M1 (13-inch)
-- **No extra screen.** I've found myself more focus with only one screen
+- 27" screen. **No dual screen.** I've found myself more focus with only one screen
 - [Keychron K3 Mechanical keyboard](https://twitter.com/_maxpou/status/1436270414544654348)
 - [G403 HERO Mouse](https://www.logitechg.com/en-us/products/gaming-mice/g403-hero-gaming-mouse.910-005630.html)
 - OnePlus Nord (and an old Huawei as a backup)
 - Sony MDR 1000X.
 A noise-cancelling headphone with 2 modes: wired or wireless (bluetooth).
 I also have some Airpods.

+Also: a Xiaomi monitor light bar, a Logitech C920s webcam.

 ### Nomadic setup